pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 We now have to add the missing **Referrer-Policy** and **Permissions-Policy** headers.
 For this we will use the **Factory Configuration** forge app.

-1. Install the [Factory Configuration](https://www.outsystems.com/forge/component-overview/25/factory-configuration) app from the forge.
+1. Install the [Factory Configuration](https://www.outsystems.com/forge/component-overview/25/factory-configuration) app from the forge
-1. Navigate to Factory Configuration > Shared Configurations > Create New Shared Configuration.
+1. Navigate to Factory Configuration > Shared Configurations > Create New Shared Configuration
 1. Insert the following content in the form of the Shared Configuration:

-    **Name:** A name that you find appropriate and indicates what the setting does, e.g., *'Security Headers'*
+    **Name:** A name that you find appropriate and indicates what the setting does, e.g., *'Security Headers'*.

     **Kind:** Select *'web.config_XSL'* from the dropdown.